Three-day weekends, once a month

 - Orientation Residency (7 days)

-- Five weekends alternating with 2 weeks of distance: two sessions are 3-day residencies on campus, and three are 1-day (Saturday) distance classes
+- Five weekends alternating with 2 weeks of distance: two sessions are 3-day residencies on campus, and three are 1-day (Saturday) hybrid classes

 - Finals by distance (10 days)